firebase/firebase-ios-sdk/README.md

 **Conclusions:**

-- Firebase SDKs should never be used from in vendor dynamic frameworks because the version of Firebase compiled into the dynamic framework will early or later conflict with the customer Firebase version.
 - Firebase may be used from an embedded dynamic framework in your project (e.g. for the code reuse purposes) only when Firebase is not used from the app directly.
+- Firebase SDKs should never be used from vendor dynamic frameworks because the version of Firebase compiled into the dynamic framework will early or later conflict with the customer Firebase version.

-#### Using Firebase SDKs in from static framework/library
+#### Using Firebase SDKs from static framework/library

 When a static framework/library is compiled it is not required to add any static or dynamic dependencies to the binary because presence of the dependencies will be done when the app binary is compiled.